-To record a foresight shot you first have to enter a point number in the New Point field towards the top of the multi-set point list.
-When you tap into this field, it will automatically display the next available point.
+To record a foresight shot you first have to define a point number in the Point ID field towards the top of the multi-set point list.
+Press the Next button to display the next available point ID, or type in the Point ID you want to use.
+Then press the Add button to add the new Point ID into the Multi-Set Point List.
 After you enter the point number follow these steps to record the shot.